Why Branding Matters

 First impressions matter.

-Therefore, having a clear, well-defined message presented in a visually pleasing way will positively impact would-be customers, and draw them to you.
-Having a less clear message and/or a thoughtless brand identity will have the opposite effect.
+Having a clear, well-defined message presented in a visually pleasing way will positively impact would-be customers, and draw them to you.
+Having a less clear message and/or a thoughtless visual brand identity will have the opposite effect.

 Good design will help you